connerdouglass/GraphX/README.md

-# What is GraphX
+# What is grapher-swift
-GraphX is a framework for parsing strings of mathematical expressions and converting them to functions that can be evaluated.
+Grapher-Swift (originally called GraphX when I created it) is a framework for parsing strings of mathematical expressions and converting them to functions that can be evaluated.
 I wrote it when I was a junior in high school, so your mileage may vary.
 It properly handles the order of operations and, parentheses, and some built-in functions (sqrt, sin, cos, etc.)

 # Example: Creating a Function